asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 $ pb(F)T(p, omega, ..., X, ...) = T(F(p), pf(F) omega, ..., pf(F) X, ...) $

 Just as proven with the method in the
-@ec:computation-transformation-rule-for-covectors it can be proben that if $T$ is a tensor in $M$ and $T'$ is the pushforward on $N$, and by choosing a coordinate system $x^mu$ on $M$ and the pushforward of this coordinate system to $N$, $x'^mu$, one obtains the relationship between the coordinate
+@ec:computation-transformation-rule-for-covectors it can be proven that if $T$ is a tensor in $M$ and $T'$ is the pushforward on $N$, and by choosing a coordinate system $x^mu$ on $M$ and the pushforward of this coordinate system to $N$, $x'^mu$, one obtains the relationship between the coordinate